scotthovestadt/schema-object/README.md

 var SchemaObject = require('node-schema-object');

 // Create custom basic type
-var NotEmptyString = {type: String, minLength: 1};
+// Type can be extended with more properties when defined var NotEmptyString = {type: String, minLength: 1};

 // Create sub-schema for user's Company